 More than 38 million people in the United States currently struggle with migraines.
-Are you one of them?
+Are you one of these people having huge horrendous headaches?

-If you’ve ever had a migraine, you know how painful and debilitating they can be — especially when they happen while you’re at work.
+If you have ever had a migraine, you know how painful and debilitating they can be — especially when they happen while you are at work.
 How are you supposed to get anything done when you’re in pain, nauseated, and sensitive to light and sound?

 Luckily, at least, there are a few different migraine treatments you use to minimize your pain and improve your quality of life.